microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/Set-PowerBITable.md

 ## PARAMETERS

 ### -Dataset
-A dataset where tables stored.
+A dataset where tables are stored.

 ```yaml
 Type: Dataset